+Based on the studies concerning the previous projects and campaigns launched by other institutions and NGOs so far on similar issues, the TAF observes that no other project with such a big target group, personnel capacity, project implementation expertise were introduced compared to the TAF's proposed project titled "Equip Mehmetçik with Required Skills of Modern Social Life".

-Besides, based on focus on projects of the same kind, which are launched by other institutions and NGOs, it can be argued that TAF's project has a distinguished place due to its huge target group.
-Besides, no other project has such a personnel capacity and project implementation expertise as TAF has.
-Additionally, previous projects of the other institutions were usually launched as "in-service-trainings" as it has been the case in the project launched by the Ministry of Justice aiming to educate judges and prosecutors on human rights issues and the project launched by the Command of the Gendarmerie to educate the personnel on EU human rights standards.
-"Civic Training for Mehmetçik" project, however, focuses directly on the Turkish society, represented by around 400.000 conscripts in their military service.
+The previous projects on similar issues were usually conducted as in-service-trainings as it has been in case of the project conducted by the Ministry of Justice, which aims to educate judges and prosecutors on human rights issues and the project conducted by the Command of the Gendarmerie to educate the personnel on EU human rights standards.
+The proposed project by the TAF however directly focuses on the population at large through 500.000 conscripts.